dwfait/Rebasing/README.md

 # Git Rebasing Tutorial

-A meduim lenhgt tutorial on basic interactive rebasing usage, and the common issues you may run into.
+A meduim lenhgt talk on basic interactive rebasing usage, and the common issues you may run into.